 So if you’re in the neighborhood for Korean food, pop in for quick walk around & enjoy the view.
 You’ll likely be the only one wandering around the mausoleums.

-Originally published on 19 Sep 2007 in my other blog, Line of Sight.
+Originally published on 19 Sep 2007 in our sister site, Endless Mile.